 The thing is, these devices can be pretty pricey.
 So to see if they're actually worth the purchase, we consulted two top aestheticians to learn more about how the treatment works and which at-home options will actually provide results.

 How does microcurrent technology work?

-The treatment also stimulates the production of adenosine triphosphate (ATP), Los Angeles-based celebrity aesthetician Gina Mari added.
+The treatment also stimulates the production of adenosine triphosphate (ATP), Los Angeles-based celebrity aesthetician Gina Mari adds.
 Essentially, you're stimulating "food" for the cells to allow them to work more efficiently.
-"What we always want to do when we're working with any type of technology when it comes to skin care treatment, is that we want to work on the cellular level," she added.
+"What we always want to do when we're working with any type of technology when it comes to skin care treatment, is that we want to work on the cellular level," she adds.
 "We want to stimulate the cells, we want to feed the cells and get some activity happening there."

 What are the benefits of microcurrent?